ToyasDhake/midterm_project/README.md

 and ignored.
 Also did testing on may live feeds).

-***Processing speed***: average 38 milliseconds (tested on images on I5 CPU with 8GB RAM.
-The results may vary with different system configurations and with increase in the number of faces in the frame).
+***Processing speed***: average 38 milliseconds (tested on images on I5 CPU with 8GB RAM).
+The results may vary with different system configurations and with increase in the number of faces in the frame.

 ### Known Limitations and Assumptions for the product :
 1. The depth estimation of the human from the robot’s frame of reference works